-The Children Act says that children young people must be treated with respect and this means (amongst other things) that they must be listened to.
-Children’s services must tell the child or young person what is happening and why.
-In Wiltshire, children and young people working with children’s services are invited and encouraged to be involved in the plans that are made for them, to give feedback on the support they get, and to have a voice in services that work for them.
+The Children Act says that children and young people must be treated with respect and this means (amongst other things) that they must be listened to.
+Children's services must tell the child or young person what is happening and why.
+In Wiltshire, children and young people working with children's services are invited and encouraged to be involved in the plans that are made for them, to give feedback on the support they get, and to have a voice in services that work for them.

 They can do this in several ways.

 Often, it can be difficult for young people to say what they really think to adults.
 Advocates are specially trained people whose job it is to help children and young people say what they really think and feel when important decisions are going to be made.
 Advocates can help young people to prepare for meetings or reviews.
 They can support children and young people to speak, or they can speak on their behalf.
 They can help to explain children's rights and support young people working with children's services who want to make a complaint.

 In Wiltshire, those aged 7 or over will be offered the chance to meet with an advocate at different times, and can ask for an advocate at any time, if they

 - Need to make their views heard at a Child Protection Conference